-This paper provides a framework for doing just that, based on a systematic review of relevant cases in the EU.
+This paper provides a blueprint for doing just that, based on a systematic review of relevant cases in the EU.
 We present a \emph{taxonomy} that divides ``security vs. interoperability'' tensions into three key categories: engineering, vetting, and hybrid.
 The hybrid case combines aspects of both engineering and vetting issues but exhibits more complex dynamics than either alone.
 Our \emph{analytical framework}, illustrated via a series of detailed \emph{case studies} from the EU, captures the key economic considerations relevant to the regulatory context in which the ``security vs. interoperability'' discourse is rapidly unfolding.\footnote{The EU has focused heavily on Apple in its recent interoperation-related competition efforts.
-As a result, our case studies mostly involve Apple, as further discussed in Section~\ref{sec:method} (Note \ref{note:apple}). } Our framework is designed to be usable without detailed knowledge of antitrust law or the economics considerations in any given deployment context, and has sufficient generality to capture key aspects and patterns across all of the real-world case studies we present in this paper, which span diverse areas of security.
-Through analysis of these case studies, we illustrate our framework’s utility in disentangling where security and interoperability are and are not in tension, where securing interoperable systems presents novel engineering challenges, and where ``security arguments'' against interoperability may be a distraction from the real issue: improved competition.
+As a result, our case studies mostly involve Apple, as further discussed in Section~\ref{sec:method} (Note \ref{note:apple}). } Our framework is designed to be usable without knowledge of antitrust law or economics, and captures key aspects and patterns across all of the real-world cases we systematically examine.
+For each case study, we provide detailed analysis of the security, interoperability, and incentives considerations.
+These case study analyses illustrate our approach's utility in disentangling where security and interoperability are and are not in tension, where securing interoperable systems presents novel engineering challenges, and where ``security arguments'' against interoperability may be a distraction from the real issue: improved competition.
 Finally, our \emph{comparative analysis} identifies common patterns in the interplay of incentives, market power, and security in each taxonomy category.

-\paragraph{Beyond the security community} The use and misuse of security arguments is an issue of natural interest to the security community.
-In the present context, the broader implications lie as much in security outcomes as in competition policy outcomes, and the timeliness and potential breadth of impact of the ``security vs. interoperability’’ issue arises more from today’s competition policy context than from security.
+\paragraph{Broader context and motivation} The use and misuse of security arguments is an issue of natural interest to the security community.
+In the present context, the broader implications lie as much in security outcomes as in competition policy outcomes, and the timeliness and potential breadth of impact of the ``security vs. interoperability’’ issue arises more from today’s competition policy context than from the field of security.